 The impeachment votes shut a chapter that has roiled state politics, pitting Noem against Ravnsborg and some in her very own occasion who objected to her intense pursuit of his elimination.

-As the impeachment trial opened Tuesday, prosecutors drove at a dilemma that has hung about developments since: Did Ravnsborg know he killed a guy the night of the crash?
+As the impeachment trial opened Tuesday, prosecutors drove at a dilemma that has hung about developments since the September 2020 crash: Did Ravnsborg know he killed a guy the night of the crash?

 “He unquestionably observed the guy that he struck in the moments right after,” explained Alexis Tracy, the Clay County state’s lawyer who is major the prosecution.